dotnetcore/CAP/docs/content/user-guide/en/persistent/in-memory-storage.md

 ## Configuration

-To use in-memory storage, you need to install the following extensions from NuGet:
+To use in-memory storage, you need to install following package from NuGet:

 ```powershell
 PM> Install-Package DotNetCore.CAP.InMemoryStorage